-If it’s clear that your parents can no longer take care of their household, they should move somewhere that is more accomodating.
+If it’s clear that your parents can no longer take care of their household, they should move somewhere that is more accommodating.
 This new home could be a smaller apartment, assisted living, a nursing home, or moving in with a family member.
-Sometimes parents are ready for this transition, and sometimes they are not ready at all.
-Your job will be to explore all the options and then teach your parents about the best option based on all factors, including their opinion.
+Sometimes parents are ready for this transition, and sometimes they are not.
+Your job will be to explore all the options and then teach your parents about the best ones based on all factors, including their opinion.

-- If we decide on a nursing home or assisted living facility, can we afford it?
+- If we decide on a nursing home or senior living community, can we afford it?
 What type of financial assistance is available?

 - Are there other family members that can help support my parents?
 How can we help prevent loneliness and depression if they move into a nursing home?

-- Would I consider moving closer to an assisted living facility, or should I choose a facility that is close to my current home?
+- Would I consider moving closer to an assisted living facility, or should I choose a living arrangement that is close to my current home?